 - Windows Alt-Tab does not transition between windows – Users have reported that Alt-Tab doesn’t work on their Windows PCs when they press the buttons.
 This can be unpleasant, but our solutions should help.

-- Alt-Tab isn’t working right — The Alt-Tab keyboard shortcut may sometimes not operate correctly on your computer.
+- Alt-Tab isn’t working right — The Alt-Tab shortcut may sometimes not operate correctly on your computer.

 - The Alt-Tab key doesn’t work in Excel – Other software, such as Microsoft Excel, may be affected by this problem.
 It’s worth noting that this issue impacts other third-party applications as well.